top of page

 Worship Committee

-The Worship Committee meets periodically throughout the year to look ahead and prepare for the seasons of the church calendar.
-Representatives of the Altar Guild and choir meet with the clergy to discuss and plan ways to make worship more accessible and meaningful.
+The Worship Committee meets periodically with the Priest-in-Charge to look ahead to the next season in the church calendar.
+Its goal is to advise and support the clergy in making our services more accessible and more meaningful.

 bottom of page